-Layer Basics (Chapter 4, Adobe Photoshop CC 2018 Classroom in a Book)
+Layer Basics (Chapter 4, Adobe Photoshop Classroom in a Book 2021 release)

-- Download the 04Start.psd, 04End.psd, Beach.psd, FamilyPhoto.psd, and Flower2.psd files in the Lesson04 folder in the Photoshop CC 2018 Classroom in a Book Lesson Files folder in the Course Documents section on Blackboard and copy them to a folder for today.
+- Download the 04Start.psd, 04End.psd, Beach.psd, FamilyPhoto.psd, and Flower2.psd files in the Lesson04 folder in the Photoshop section on Canvas and copy them to a folder for today.
+These are files from the Adobe Photoshop Classroom in a Book 2021 release.

 - In Photoshop, choose File > Browse in Bridge to open Adobe Bridge.